:max_bytes(150000):strip_icc()/best-patio-heaters-4153292-68584456c4f648d3b2f79adff5fb778a.jpg)

 Range

 Most patio heaters provide heat in a space around 9 feet in diameter.
 As expected, smaller units don’t reach as far, while large units can reach farther.
 Consider the size and layout of the space you want to heat.
 If your landscape includes something close to a wall, a wall-mounted or directional unit might be best.
-For eating areas, an overhead unit over the table can work great.
+Consider a tabletop option like the Star Patio Electric Patio Heater for a small seating area.
+It's compact and can easily be placed on any elevated surface for more concentrated heat on the upper body.

 Heat Output

 The actual heat of the patio heater is measured in British thermal units (BTUs).
 The higher the number, the more heat the unit gives off.
 A good patio heater can typically produce a maximum of 30,000-50,000 BTU per hour.
+Our splurge pick, the Frontgate Patio Heater, may be more expensive than some, but its 48,000 BTU output makes it well worth the cost for a warm and inviting outdoor space.
 Propane and natural gas heaters tend to give off more heat but may not last as long as their electric-powered counterparts.

 -